-Myanmar was under an authoritarian regime for more than fifty years and experienced a period of incessant ethnic conflicts during which a number of groups got involved in the long running civil war.
-After the election in 2010, the military junta was replaced by a quasi-civilian government, which put the self-imposed isolation of the country to an end.
-Several political prisoners were released and new measures were introduced which led to economic liberalization.
-Subsequently, the new government introduced a number of reforms and steps, which led to the democratic elections in 2015, bringing the long-term democratic opposition led by Aung San Suu Kyi to power.
-However, to this day the Military still plays a crucial role in the public affairs; meanwhile Myanmar keeps struggling with armed conflicts, mainly affecting the poorest people in the country.
+Myanmar was under an authoritarian regime for more than fifty years and experienced a period of incessant armed conflicts with many different groups involved in the long-running civil war.
+The 2015 democratic elections have brought the long-term democratic opposition led by Aung San Suu Kyi to power.
+However, the military still plays a crucial role in public affairs.
+Myanmar keeps struggling with armed conflicts, mainly affecting the poorest and marginalized people in the country.

 Security operations in August-September 2017 by government armed forces led to a large-scale displacement of the Rohingya people, mostly to neighbouring Bangladesh.
 At the same time, the Rohingya population remaining in Myanmar face dire consequences: their basic rights are constantly violated as people are confined to villages with no access to food, health and education or to camps.
 Their freedom of movement is heavily restricted.
 In 2018, the situation in Kachin and Northern Shan States also worsened.
 Many people became trapped in conflict areas and many others became internally displaced because of the fighting.

 People in Need has been working on Myanmar since 1997 when our organization began to support members of civil society groups.
 PIN provided humanitarian assistance after Cyclone Nargis in 2008-09 before the operations were moved to Thailand.
 In 2012, People in Need re-established a permanent office in Myanmar.